 Read more about Rodriguez and other high-achieving graduates on the College's Commencement webpage.

 Tri-C will also award honorary degrees to August A. Napoli, Randell McShepard and Stephen Hoffman.

 Napoli is president and CEO of United Way of Greater Cleveland, the largest private funder of health and human services in the region.
 With more than 45 years of nonprofit executive experience throughout Northeast Ohio, Napoli has led institutional advancement activities in nonprofit, medical and higher education settings.

 McShepard is vice president of public affairs and chief talent officer for RPM International Inc., a chemical coatings/paint company headquartered in Medina.
-An active community and civic leader, McShepard serves on numerous boards including The Cleveland Foundation, Destination Cleveland and Citimark Capital LLC.
+An active community and civic leader, McShepard serves on numerous boards including The Cleveland Foundation, Destination Cleveland and Citymark Capital LLC.

 Hoffman began his life of service at the Jewish Federation of Cleveland in 1974, rising through the ranks to become president within less than a decade before retiring in 2018.
 Hoffman serves on the boards of numerous organizations including the Cleveland Clinic, the Jewish Agency for Israel, the Jewish People Policy Institute, the Musical Arts Association and United Way of Greater Cleveland.
 He is also chairman of the Jack, Joseph and Morton Mandel Foundation.

 With more than 35,000 seats, Progressive Field provides enough space to safely gather while maintaining physical distancing guidelines.
 Eight guests may accompany each graduate to witness their cap-and-gown moment.